soloproyectos-docs/google-go/README.md

 # google-go
 Manual and shortcuts.
-Mor information in:
+More information in:
 https://golang.org/doc/code.html

 It is a good practice to create a project inside your "github" account to prevent package collisions: